 Sores that won’t heal or ongoing tenderness or burning

 Color changes occurring on the soft tissues of the mouth

 Trouble swallowing, chewing, or moving the tongue or jaw

 Here at Endodontic Specialists of Colorado, it’s important to us that our patients are well educated and aware of the signs and symptoms of trouble.
 To make an appointment at our office, please contact Endodontic Specialists.
-We have offices in Colorado Springs North, Colorado Springs South, and Pueblo, Colorado.
+We have offices in Colorado Springs North and Pueblo, Colorado.